Skip to main content

 Relationship to Initial Margin:

-• Maintenance margin is exactly 50% of the initial margin
+• Maintenance margin is approximately 50% of initial margin

-• When effective collateral falls below the maintenance margin, liquidation begins
+• When effective collateral falls below maintenance margin, liquidation begins

 Example: